pathiknd/live-tracker-ko/README.md

 ## Angular 2 vs KnockoutJS

- * KnockoutJS is much easier to learn and start developing.
+ * KnockoutJS is easier to learn and start developing.
 Angular 2 has bigger learning curve because it is a full framework with lot of features.

  * Angular 2 provide better code readbility and maintainability by enforcing modular approach to development - by forcing to create components by default.
 Knockout doesn't force modular development and let you write code that can be difficult to maintain.